helidon-io/helidon/messaging/README.md

   that the provider is not a lifecycle resource, provider-registry shutdown does not close an unattached factory-created connector, and an attached connector is closed by its owning graph;
-- incoming readiness, reserve-before-acquire ordering, message-count bounds, empty polls, ordering, immutable message snapshots, unmodifiable exact case-sensitive headers, oversize post-acquisition rejection, and release of every unused reservation exactly once;
+- incoming readiness, reserve-before-acquire ordering, message-count bounds, empty polls, ordering, immutable message snapshots, globally ordered duplicate and typed headers, immutable binary snapshots, exact case-sensitive names, oversize post-acquisition rejection, and release of every unused reservation exactly once;
 - successful processing followed by transport commit, failed processing without commit, redelivery, drop, dead-letter completion, commit or checkpoint failure, and retention of admission through commit, nack, or abandonment;
 - `tryReserveDelivery()` saturation and shared repeated-attempt timeout exhaustion, repeated-`tryStart()` budgets,